 Trondheim is a small city and it is common to bump into people you know.
 Many times, I have been invited to a coffee chat on short notice.
 By always representing a clean, neat appearance, I made it much easier for people to recommend me to their friends or partners.
 During one such meeting, I received some great insight from an employer “Even though we are just grabbing coffee, I am always thinking to myself: “Can I imagine him sitting in one of my chairs at the office?”
 If the answer is yes, I am much more likely to refer you.”

 LinkedIn is a very useful tool if you use it properly.
 Create a good profile, add a nice photo, and provide links and information about yourself and your projects.
 Make it personalized.
 Then, start adding contacts.
 The more contacts you have, the more likely people are to add you because you may be of use to their network.

 As an added note, people with the yellow LinkedIn symbol on their profile are called “open networkers” and commonly accept most requests.
 These are good people to know because they generally have very large networks.
 I was able to schedule many coffee chats, practice interviews, and meetings through LinkedIn and eventually landed a job as a direct result.

 Go the extra mile

 Trondheim is a networker city and you must meet people in order to get a job.
 If you are here on a job seeker visa for a limited time, this becomes especially critical.
-Work hard, learn quickly, attend events, practice your Norwegian, meet people, apply in person, write well-tailored CVs and Cover Letters, visit DIGS, volunteer as much as possible, talk to Ingrid about her KulturKoordinator course and NEVER GIVE UP!
+Work hard, learn quickly, attend events, practice your Norwegian, meet people, apply in person, write well-tailored CVs and Cover Letters, visit DIGS, volunteer as much as possible and NEVER GIVE UP!